Concepts

 -

 The compute offering availability is 99.99%, calculated monthly, including maintenance windows.
-Eligibility for SLA non-compliance claims requires the creation of an incident ticket.
+Eligibility for SLA non-compliance is subject to creating an incident ticket.
 You must also have at least two hosts per cluster and enable the High Availability (HA) feature.
+This feature allows your architecture to automatically restart your virtual machines on the second hypervisor.
+In the event that an availability zone contains only one hypervisor, automatic restart is not possible.

 Network

-Layer 2 VLANs
+Level 2 VLANs

-Key Concepts
+Key concepts

-- Cross-tenant propagation:
+- Inter-tenant propagation:

 Network Performance